 The most significant work on the subject of Crowley’s spy career is Richard B. Spence’s Agent 666.
 Using documents gleaned from British, American, French and Italian archives, Secret Agent 666 sensationally reveals that Crowley played a major role in the sinking of the Lusitania, a plot to overthrow the government of Spain, the thwarting of Irish and Indian nationalist conspiracies, and the 1941 flight of Rudolf Hess.

-During his research Spence uncovered a document from the U.S. Army’s old Military Intelligence Division supporting Crowley’s own claim to having been a spy:
+During his research Spence uncovered a document from the U.S. Army’s old Military Intelligence Division supporting Crowley’s own claim of being a spy:

-“Aleister Crowley was an employee of the British Government … in this country on official business of which the British Consul, New York City has full cognizance” 13
+“Aleister Crowley was an employee of the British Government … in this country on official business of which the British Consul, New York City has full cognizance” [13.
+Richard A. Spence quoting a U.S. military document, Secret Agent 666]

 According to Spence: